-One of the main contributions of \cite{Rehfeldt2019_PIPSIPMpp} was detecting and exploiting additional structures in the Schur complement so that the Schur complement could be computed as a sparse matrix.
+One of the main contributions of \cite{Rehfeldt2019_PIPSIPMpp} was detecting and exploiting additional structure in the linking part of the system matrix.
 This will also be essential in \cref{sec:hierarchical_approach}.
 In the following, we summarize the most important findings.

 We initially noticed that many linking constraints in \ESMs were indeed local linking constraints (they link exactly two consecutive blocks in addition to the $0$th block).
 This introduces additional structure to the problem: we can split $\PIPSBl_i$ into local $\PIPSBlloc_i$ and global $\PIPSBlglob_i$ linking constraints, by defining